oroinc/documentation/commerce/user_guide/products/product_families/create.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Navigate to **Products > Product Families** using the main menu.
-2. Click the **X** next to the attribute name to remove it from the attribute group.
+2. Click the **x** next to the attribute name to remove it from the attribute group.
 Though it is impossible to delete system attributes, you can move them to the default attribute group.
 This will remove an attribute from its current group.
 3. Once you are done with the product attribute organization, click **Save**.

    .. image:: /user_guide/img/products/product_families/ProductAttributeRemoveFromGroup.png